Central Huron

 Central Huron is a township in western Ontario, Canada, in Huron County.
 It is situated on Lake Huron between the Maitland River and the Bayfield River.

 History

-The Municipality of Central Huron was formed on January 1, 2001, when the Town of Clinton, the Townships of Hullett and Goderich were amalgamated.
+The Municipality of Central Huron was formed on January 1, 2001, when the Town of Clinton, the Township of Hullett, and Township of Goderich were amalgamated.

 Communities

 The municipality of Central Huron comprises a number of villages and hamlets, including the following communities: